 - Must hold a valid Team Lead Certification or have received confirmation from a GP Head Judge within the last 36 months indicating success in a Team Lead position at a Grand Prix where the evaluating judge was the Head Judge.

 Level 3 Preliminary Exam

-The Level 3 Preliminary Exam is a 25-question Judge Center exam with difficulty similar to the written Level 3 test, including both rules and policy questions.
-To take one, you need to ask any Level 3 Judge to create it for you.
+The Level 3 Preliminary Exam is a 25-question exam with difficulty similar to the written Level 3 test, including both rules and policy questions.
+To take one, you need to ask any Level 3 judge to create it for you.
 When you make such a request, you must include the dates and scores for all Level 3 Preliminary Exams you have previously taken.

 The first request by a Level 2 to create a Level 3 Preliminary Exam will always be granted.
 Second and further requests after a failed attempt will be granted after an increasing cooldown period (starting at 2 weeks) and will require some proof of study.
 Level 3 judges have precise instructions about test generation.

 - You may not begin requesting recommendations until at least one year after your L2 certification date.

 - You may not begin requesting recommendations until your self-review is written and approved by the Verification Committee.

 While you are encouraged to keep track of your progress on the Candidacy Prerequisites as early as you deem fit, the recommendation stage of the Level 3 advancement process is reserved for those candidates who have been Level 2 for at least a year, and who have taken an active role not only in the community, but in improving their craft and investing into their own development.
 Before requesting recommendations, you must send a copy of your self-review to both your Regional Coordinator and firstname.lastname@example.org.
 Once you receive notification that your self-review has been approved by the Verification Committee, you may ask for recommendations from any Level 3 judge.
 Any request for a recommendation must include a copy of your self-review and must be cc-ed to your Regional Coordinator.